 What are moles (nevus)?

 Nevus (also known as moles) represent the clinical presentation of benign concentration melanocytes in the skin.
 Moles are present in all patients and most people have on their skin 50-100 moles.
-Moles appear of the first decades of life and are usually small brown to black lesions that are either flat or raised and have a round or oval shape.
-Moles are most commonly found of the exposed areas of the skin.
+Moles appear in the first decades of life and are usually small brown to black lesions that are either flat or raised and have a round or oval shape.
+Moles are most commonly found in the exposed areas of the skin.
 Moles that are present during birth or shortly after are called congenital nevus

 When should moles (nevus) be removed?